tathyagarg/py_as_db/docs/source/user/install.rst

 Installation
 ============

-This page covers the steps you can take to install py_as_db.
+This page covers the steps you can take to install seaturtle_db.

 .. note::
     Will be updated shortly.